RealityBending/IllusionGameReliability/README.md

 # IllusionGameReliability

 ## Introduction
+Visual illusions are beguiling stimuli that can demonstrate how the brain integrates prior beliefs with incoming sensory evidence to inform our perceptions of reality ([Carbon, 2014](https://www.frontiersin.org/articles/10.3389/fnhum.2014.00566)).
+While early research had suggested a common mechanism underlying people's susceptibility to illusions ([Halpern et al., 1999](https://direct.mit.edu/jocn/article/11/5/521/3374/Interindividual-Variation-in-Human-Visual); [Thurstone, 1944](https://psycnet.apa.org/record/1945-00890-000)), recent empirical studies observed at most weak correlations between inter-individual resistance to distinct illusions ([Grzeczkowski et al., 2017](https://www.sciencedirect.com/science/article/pii/S004269891630150X); [Grzeczkowski et al., 2018](https://www.sciencedirect.com/science/article/pii/S0165178117305978)).
+As such,in a previous study, we aimed to investigate if sensitivity to illusions is stable within individuals across different illusions.
+To this end, we found evidence in favor of a general factor (labelled Factor *i*) underlying the sensitivity to different illusions.
+Furthermore, our results show significant correlations between illusion sensitivity and 'normal' personality traits such as Agreeableness and Honesty-Humility, as well as pathological traits such as Psychoticism, Antagonism, Disinhibition, and Negative Affect.

-The main aim of this study is to assess the reliability of the general factor of illusion sensitivity (Factor *i*), and its correlations with inter-individual traits, that we found in a previous study.
+The main aim of the current study is to assess the reliability of the general factor of illusion sensitivity (Factor *i*), and its correlations with inter-individual traits, that we found in the previous study.

 ## Hypotheses

 1. **Effect of Illusion Strength and Difficulty**
 1.1 *On error rate*
-1.1.1 Positive effect of illusion strength on error rate (H0: no effect) 1.1.2 Positive effect of task difficulty on error rate (H0: no effect) 1.2 *On RT*
+    1.1.1 Positive effect of illusion strength on error rate (H0: no significant effect) 1.1.2 Positive effect of task difficulty on error rate (H0: no significant effect) 1.2 *On RT*
+    1.2.1 Negative quadratic effect of illusion strength on response time (H0: no significant effect) 1.2.2 Negative quadratic effect of task difficulty on response time (H0: no significant effect)
 2. **General Factor**
+    2.1 Across different illusions, inter-individual illusion scores load onto a unique latent dimension that reflects a general sensitivity to illusions
 3. **Reliability**
+    3.1 Across different illusions, inter-individual illusion scores at time point 1 (*t2*) will correlate significantly with the scores at time point 2 (*t2*) (H0: no significant correlation)
 4. **Stability**
+    4.1 Across different illusion, inter-individual illusion scores will not significantly vary (H0: significant variation in intra-individual illusion scores)
 5. **Dispositional Correlates**
+    5.1 Inter-individual illusion scores correlate significantly with 'normal' and pathological personality traits even after adjustment for individual perceptual abilities

 ## Methods